Alumnae/i Feature

 Tell us about your clinical experience in Boston.

 I did clinicals at the Tufts Floating Hospital, which no longer exists.
-[During the 1800s, Tufts had the only children's hospital in the Boston area; it located on a ship, hence the name "floating hospital."]
+[During the 1800s, Tufts had the only children's hospital in the Boston area; it was located on a ship, hence the name "floating hospital."]
 My preceptor at that hospital is one of the reasons why I became a pediatric nurse.

 I had a great experience at every facility where I did clinicals, such as Mass General.
 I also worked at Brigham and Women's Faulkner Hospital as a nursing assistant within an orthopedic unit.
 During my first year at Simmons, I also did work-study at Harvard Medical School, as a collaborator and helping organize the annual New England Science symposium.